michaeltroger/michaeltroger.com/docs/contribute/index.md

 # Contribute
  If you like my projects, please consider doing one of the following:
-* Purchase **"PDF Wallet Pro"**, an in-app purchase available in the [PDF Wallet Android app (Play Store version only)](https://play.google.com/store/apps/details?id=com.michaeltroger.gruenerpass).
+* Purchase **"PDFWallet Pro"**, an in-app purchase available in the PDFWallet apps for [iOS, macOS](https://apps.apple.com/app/6767864357) and [Android](https://play.google.com/store/apps/details?id=com.michaeltroger.gruenerpass).
-* Purchase **“Cyrillic Pro“**, an in-app purchase available in the Cyrillic Transliterator apps for [Android](https://play.google.com/store/apps/details?id=at.mikenet.serbianlatintocyrillic) and [iOS](https://apps.apple.com/app/cyrillic-to-latin/id6758277969).
+* Purchase **“Cyrillic Pro“**, an in-app purchase available in the Cyrillic Transliterator apps for [iOS, macOS](https://apps.apple.com/app/cyrillic-to-latin/id6758277969) and [Android](https://play.google.com/store/apps/details?id=at.mikenet.serbianlatintocyrillic).
 * Rate my apps with **5 stars** on the Google Play Store and the Apple App Store.
 * Recommend my apps to family and friends.